rwpeterson/tagger/tagtools/doc/format.md

 Using a binary format is more efficient from two points of view.
 One is that a more space-efficient encoding can be chosen, using less on-disk space than something like a CSV.
-The other is that binary formats are significantly less computationally-intensive to parse, meaning there is much less overhead at a constant file size.
+The other is that binary formats are significantly less computationally-intensive to parse and compress, meaning there is much less overhead at a constant file size.
 There is little limitation on how to choose such a format.
-Here are some realistic choices:
+Here are some realistic
+choices:

 ### DIY format